Billy Hurley III: Early life

 Hurley grew up in Leesburg, Virginia, the oldest of four children of Bill and Cheryl Hurley.
-He attended Loudoun County High School.
-During his senior year in 2000, he was one of 17 golfers named honorable mention All-Met (Washington, D.C. metro area) He was named all-state in Virginia.
+Hurley attended Loudoun County High School.
+During his senior year in 2000, he was one of 17 golfers named honorable mention All-Met, referring to one of the top golfers in the Washington, D.C. metro area.
+He also was named all-state in Virginia.

-Naval career

 Hurley is a 2004 graduate of the United States Naval Academy, where he earned a bachelor's degree in Quantitative Economics.
 He also was named Academic All-American.

 He was commissioned an Ensign in the United States Navy in 2004, rising to the rank of Lieutenant and serving until July 2009.
 After his graduation from the academy, he was assigned to the USS Gettysburg, a guided-missile cruiser based in Mayport, Florida, where he was a combat electronic division officer.
 He then taught economics for two years at the Naval Academy.
 From 2007 to 2009, he served a tour of duty in the Persian Gulf aboard the destroyer USS Chung-Hoon.

-College and amateur career
+Amateur career

 As an amateur, Hurley was a member of the victorious American team in the 2005 Walker Cup, held at the Chicago Golf Club.
 The Walker Cup is a competition held biennially that matches the top American amateurs against the best of Great Britain and Ireland.
 He was also captain of the 2004 Palmer Cup team, an annual competition named for Arnold Palmer that matches American collegiate golfers against European college/university players.

 Hurley won seven collegiate golf titles at Navy, was named 2004 Patriot League Player of the Year, and earned the award for the top college golfer and sportsman (the Byron Nelson Award).
 He was ranked the sixth-best amateur in the world.

 Professional career

-2011 season

 On the 2011 Nationwide Tour, Hurley's best finish was second place at the Chiquita Classic while having four top-10 finishes.
 He entered the 2011 Nationwide Tour Championship in the 25th money list position and his T18 position earned him his PGA Tour card.

-2012 season

 Hurley played 27 events on the 2012 PGA Tour, with his best finish a tie for fourth at the AT&T National.
 He finished 150th in the FedEx Cup, earning a $32,000 bonus.
 However, Hurley finished 151st on the money list and therefore he missed conditional status on the 2013 PGA Tour by $165.

-2013 season

 At 2012 Q School, Hurley finished tied for 73rd place.
 Since at Q School, the top 25 players and ties earn PGA Tour cards and the next 50 players earn Web.com Tour cards, Hurley earned a Web.com Tour card for the 2013 Web.com Tour season.
 He made 15 cuts in 24 events on the Web.com Tour in 2013 with his best finish a playoff loss at the United Leasing Championship.
 He played in the Web.com Tour Finals and finished 26th to earn his PGA Tour card for 2014.